THK Tonic Herbs Guide

 Reishi is widely used in Asia to improve the cardiovascular system.
-It helps lower HDL (the “bad” cholesterol) and reduce excess fatty acids.
+It helps lower LDL (the “bad” cholesterol) and reduce excess fatty acids.
 It has been found to prevent and treat hardening of the arteries, angina and shortness of breath associated with coronary heart disease.

 It has also been approved in Japan and China for the treatment of myasthenia gravis, a serious auto-immune disease.
 Besides that, it is commonly prescribed by MD’s in Japan for chronic bronchitis, memory loss, insomnia, hyperlipidemia and a whole range of degenerative diseases of the elderly, including disorders associated with senility.